KaartGroup/Chameleon/README.md

 ## Contributors
 The Kaart development team will like to thank everyone for using and contributing to the development of Chameleon.

-Initial Development by @austin61293, @dericke, @geografer and @LiuTwo Logo designed by @sammi1
+Initial development by @austin61293, @dericke, @geografer and @LiuTwo

+Logo designed by @sammi1